markbaaijens/rpmusicserver/README.md

 ### Local test-environment on your development-machine
 Testing on a (second) machine/Pi is the ultimate test, but to quickly see your changes in the web-interface (api or web) on your development-machine, we can setup an environment for exactly that.

-In short, you have to open two terminals, running each a web-service, one running the api, the second running the web-UI:
+In short, you have to open two terminals, eachrunning a web-service, one running the api, the second running the web-UI:
 * open a terminal
   * `cd <source-folder of rpmusicserver>/web-interface/api`
   * `python3 controller.py`